LaudateCorpus1/cloudtestdrive/AppDev/cloud-native/scripted-setup/script-driven-oci-setup.md

 We will use git to update the scripts

-  1. Open the OCI Cloud shell type
+  1. Open the OCI Cloud shell

   2. Make sure you are in the home directory